prepare.blog

 5. Home canning: Follow USDA and NCHFP tested recipes for safe preservation.
 Use a pressure canner for low-acid foods like meats and vegetables.

-Living in an apartment doesn’t disqualify you from building an emergency food stockpile.
-I’ve helped preppers in 500-square-foot studios build solid two-week supplies.
-Use these spots:
+Living in a small space doesn’t disqualify you.
+I’ve helped people in 500-square-foot studios build solid two-week supplies.
+You’ve just got to get creative:

 • Under beds — flat storage bins fit perfectly